 Circumstances not beyond a student's control include the following:

 NO = You are an upper-year student and you have not received any type of verbal or written feedback concerning your performance in the course prior to the drop deadline.

 NO = You have over-committed yourself by taking on additional work shifts, running for election, serving on student government or other committees, etc.

 NO = You are ill earlier in the term (but not in the week or so preceding the deadline).

 Extenuating circumstances beyond a student's control include the following:

 YES = You or a family member suddenly became quite ill (near the deadline date), or have (has) been ill over a lengthy period of time making it impossible to continue your studies.

 YES = You are in university for the first time and have not received any type of verbal or written feedback concerning your performance in the course prior to the drop deadline.

 YES = You have suddenly developed a serious personal problem which is consuming much of your time and energy making it impossible to continue your studies.

-Decisions on Program/Plan requests will be made in 10 to 15 business days.
 If you wish to request a change to your Program/Plan you must submit a request using the Change of Plan application.
-Change of Plan ends typically around mid-July.
+Change of Plan runs mid-May each year and again (Late Change of Plan) from mid-June 13 - July.
 If your request is approved, your Program/Plan will be changed and can be viewed by clicking on the "My Academics" tab in the SOLUS student Centre.
 If your request is denied, you will be notified via email by Student Services to your @queensu.ca account.